StackStorm/stackstorm-k8s/README.md

 Once secret created, reference its name in helm value: `st2.packs.images[].pullSecret`.

 ### Method 2: Shared Volumes
 This method requires cluster-specific storage setup and configuration.
 As the storage volumes are both writable and shared, `st2 pack install` should work like it does for standalone StackStorm installations.
 The volumes get mounted at `/opt/stackstorm/{packs,virtualenvs}` in the containers that need read or write access to those directories.
-With this method, `/opt/stackstorm/configs` can also be mounted as a writable volume instead of using `st2.packs.configs`.
+With this method, `/opt/stackstorm/configs` can also be mounted as a writable volume (in which case the contents of `st2.packs.configs` takes precedence on `helm upgrade`).

 NOTE: With care, `st2packs` images can be used with `volumes`.
 Just make sure to keep the `st2packs` images up-to-date with any changes made via `st2 pack install`.
 If a pack is installed via an `st2packs` image and then it gets updated with `st2 pack install`, a subsequent `helm upgrade` will revert back to the version in the `st2packs` image.